ChristopherLiew/ChristopherLiew/README.md

 ## Hey there, I'm Christopher 👨🏻‍💻
-I am an undergraduate @ NUS whose passion lies in machine learning systems, natural language and big data processing.
-I largely work in Python and am a big fan of Hugging Face 🤗 and the Elasticstack.
+I am an undergraduate @ NUS whose passion lies in natural language processing, big data and ML systems.
+I largely work in Python and am a big fan of the great tools built by Hugging Face 🤗 and Elastic.
 In my free time, you can find me glued to my PS4 playing obselete versions of NBA2K and FIFA ⚡ in an attempt to vicariously shed some pounds.

 ## Languages & Tools
  <!-- The lack of line breaks within anchor tags is due to a weird underline appearing when line breaks are present. -->